 - Step 1 Navigate to the Security Services > HTTPS Proxy page, and click Enable and Edit Settings.

 The HTTPS Proxy License Agreement appears. - Step 2 Read the terms of the HTTPS Proxy License Agreement, and click Accept. - Step 3 Verify the Enable HTTPS Proxy field is enabled. - Step 4 In the HTTPS Ports to Proxy field, enter the ports the appliance should check for HTTPS traffic.
 Port 443 is the default port.

-Note In deployments using WCCP, the maximum number of port entries is 30 for HTTP and HTTPS ports combined.
-You can use port ranges to reduce the number of entries.
-You can use both port numbers and port ranges.
-Example: 443, 3128, 14001-14015.
+In deployments using WCCP, the maximum number of port entries is 30 for HTTP, HTTPS , and FTP ports combined.